Royal Lao Air Force: American/Vietnam War

 By August 1965, RLAF sortie rate had drastically increased as attack aircraft inventory had built up to 24 T-28s, augmented by 3 RT-28s and several C-47s.
 The latter were used as improvised gunships/bombers, being armed with 0.50 caliber machine guns and equipped with a roller system to trundle 250 pound bombs out the cargo door during flight.
 This successful field expedient was eventually cancelled however, as it interfered with opium smuggling activities by some of the Royal Lao high command.

 In October 1965, cross border raids against communist munition depots in North Vietnam resumed for a short time before being permanently terminated.
-November 1965 saw the arrival of five U. S. Army O1-E Bird Dogs for use by the Raven Forward Air Controllers directing the RLAF.
+November 1965 saw the arrival of five U. S. Army O-1E Bird Dogs for use by the Raven Forward Air Controllers directing the RLAF.
 Late 1965 also saw the acquisition of three more C-47s by the RLAF.
 Two Lao army generals tried to lay claim to them, but were fended off by Thao Ma; he believed the planes would be used for smuggling instead of military transport.
 The generals retaliated by limiting promotions within the RLAF, and thus undermining Thao Ma.

 By Spring 1966, the RLAF had grown to 40 T-28s.
 Thai B Team pilots continued to be crucial to RLAF operation, with 23 arriving in Laos in early 1966.
 Also, in an effort to increase the pool of T-28 pilots, the CIA began training several dozen Hmong pilot candidates in Thailand.
 Seven of them would graduate as T-28 pilots; others would become transport or liaison pilots; a few would become helicopter pilots.
 Washouts from the program were repurposed as aerial observers, often flying with the Raven FACs.

 The chief of staff of the RLAF was bribed to lead a mutiny against Thao Ma.
 In retaliation, on 4 June 1966, Thao Ma launched an unsuccessful insurrection.
 In the wake of this failed revolt, a Military Transport Command was founded and placed under Brigadier-General Sourith Don Sasorith, although Thao Ma continued to command the T-28s.